Solo Travel in Thailand

 From one movie set to another; Maya Bay just off Ko Phi Phi was the setting for the film The Beach and is as stunning as it is in the movie (if not a little different).
 Ko Phi Phi itself is a bustling little island with cafes serving western food as well as Thai and has movies playing all day long.
 You definitely won’t be short of company here.

-Travelling solo in Thailand means you can island hop to your heart's content, although the overnight boats leave a lot to be desired.
+Travelling solo in Thailand means you can island hop to your heart's content making the most of the stunning Thailand beaches, although the overnight boats leave a lot to be desired.
 Surrathani is the gateway to two of the most popular islands, Ko Samui and Koh Phangan.

 If you’re into the party scene, Koh Phangan holds regular full or black moon parties at Koh Som where you can dance barefoot in the sand to hedonistic beats.
 Haadrin beach is full of travellers and you’ll find many solos here.